Westlife: Formation and early years (1997–1998)

 Kian Egan, Mark Feehily, and Shane Filan, all schoolmates at Summerhill College in Sligo, Ireland, participated in a school production of Grease with fellow Sligo men Derrick Lacey, Graham Keighron, and Michael Garrett.
 The sextet formed a pop vocal group called Six as One in 1997, later renamed IOYOU.
-The group, managed by choreographer Mary McDonagh and two other informal managers, released a single titled "Together Girl Forever" under Sound Records.
+The group, managed by choreographer Mary McDonagh and two other informal managers, released a single titled "Together Girl Forever" and "Everlasting Love" under Sound Records.
 McDonagh first encountered Egan as a six-year-old student at her weekly dance classes and came to know Filan and Feehily in their early teens as they starred in shows such as Oliver! and Godspell for Sligo Fun Company.

 Westlife are managed by Louis Walsh.

 Westlife were originally signed by Simon Cowell.

 Louis Walsh, the manager of fellow Irish boy band Boyzone, came to know the group after Filan's mother Mae contacted him, but the group failed to secure a BMG record deal with Simon Cowell.
 Cowell told Walsh: "You are going to have to fire at least three of them.
 They have great voices, but they are the ugliest band I have ever seen in my life."
 Lacey, Keighron, and Garrett were told they would not be part of the new group, and auditions were held in Dublin where Nicky Byrne and Brian McFadden were recruited.

 The new group, formed on 3 July 1998, was originally named Westside but renamed themselves as Westlife due to an existing band with that name.
 They signed a four-million-pound record deal with RCA Records.
 Westlife's first big break came in 1998 when they opened for Boyzone and Backstreet Boys' concerts in Dublin.
 Boyzone singer Ronan Keating was brought in to co-manage the group with Louis Walsh.
 Their first live television performance as a group was on the Irish TV series The Late Late Show broadcast on 13 November 1998.
 They performed "Flying Without Wings".